What's the Best Hot Water Heater for a Large Family?

 If you have a big family, you know all about the constant war for the bathroom each day.
 It can be hard enough to get 5 minutes alone in the bathroom, let alone 5 minutes with enough hot water left to shower in, too!

-Between family members who need to shower, batches of laundry that need to be cleaned, and dirty dishes that need to be washed, it’s easy for a family to go through large amounts of hot water without even realizing it.
+Between family members who need to shower, loads of laundry that need to be cleaned, and dirty dishes that need to be washed, it’s easy for a family to go through large amounts of hot water without even realizing it.

 So what can you do if your hot water is constantly running out?
 Some solutions might be to get a bigger water tank and a better water heater.
 Let’s evaluate your options so you can pick the right type of water heater for your family’s needs.